 How to declutter and organize your items

-Donate – give to a local charity, a friend in need, or a church.
+Donate – give items to a local charity, a friend in need, or a church.
 Have a donation box ready to fill up and give away.

 Sell – There are some items that you can make money off of if you have the desire to do so.
 Host a garage sale if you have a lot of items or sell individually online.
 Remember, to always be safe while selling items online.
 Always meet in a public location or with those you trust.

 Discard – grab a garbage bag and place any household items or unwanted items that are no longer usable.

 decluttering is not a one-time event but an ongoing process.
 The key is to find a routine that works best for your family and stick to it.
 It’s a good idea to seasonally declutter at least four times a year, typically as the seasons change.
 This is especially relevant for clothing and other seasonal items.

 Devote some time to do Biannual Major Decluttering.
 As a general rule, major decluttering done twice a year can help keep the home tidy and manageable.

 Get the Free Declutter Challenge Checklist

 Enter your first name and email address in the form below to get the printable PDF.
 You will receive a link to download the PDF to your email within minutes.